Stronger Organizations grant opportunity open until February 17. Learn more here.

 faqs

-• All grant funds must be used to materially serve our 18-county plus the Qualla Boundary region of Western North Carolina.
+• All grant funds must be used to materially serve our 18-counties and/or the Qualla Boundary region of Western North Carolina.
+The 18 counties include: Avery, Buncombe, Burke, Cherokee, Clay, Graham, Haywood, Henderson, Jackson, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Swain, Transylvania and Yancey.

 • We seek to support organizations that elevate uncommon leadership and voices that may have been overlooked or discounted in the past.